-You want a slow-burning breakfast, to give you sustained energy through out the day.
-Just remember to have some protein, fiber and fat… and NOT the typical “high carb” breakfast.
+You want a slow-burning breakfast, to give you sustained energy throughout the day.
+Just remember to have some protein, fiber, and fat… and NOT the typical “high carb” breakfast.

 My Three Favorites For Long-Term Energy & Longevity

-There are three things that I make sure all my private clients do, when wanting to maximize their energy levels – both physically and mentally:
+There are three things that I make sure all my private clients do when wanting to maximize their energy levels – both physically and mentally:

-FIRST – The most important is make sure you drink lots of water!
+FIRST – The most important is to make sure you drink lots of water!
 Dehydration is a major cause of fatigue.

 Drink at least half your body weight in ounces.
 So if you weigh 150 lbs, drink a minimum of 75 oz. daily.
 Try to add in a little bit of lemon juice to help alkalize your body and curb your appetite.